apcs-lincoln/sample-repo-new/README.md

 1. Ticket Generator App
 1. Quote Maker App
 1.

-Rename your repo to your firstname-apcsp-portfolio (delete this comment).
 Remember when you update your pages in Codespace you must commit and sync changes.